keshari-nandan/bypass-cloudflare-ddos-php-curl/readme.md

       https://devza.com/cdn-cgi/challenge-platform/h/g/generate/ov1/0.8121086861055473:1603645414:03d11a3202107c611cce457b50ab30a8c2b5b27edd662c638dc9157f3c8191d4/5e7d8955ac641acc/2bb648d50bfec4d
       <----------- Fixed -----------------------------------------><---- Extracted by loading the dynamically inject js and then parsing the js script ----------><-- Ray ID -----><-- cHash(JS variable) ->
 ```
-- Once cloudflare is done with DDoS check in the browser, Above url will be called two times with some hash (different hash for each request) as below -
+- Once cloudflare is done with DDoS check in the browser, above url will be called two times with some hash (different hash for each request) as below -
 ```json
 v_{ray_id}: "Some Hash genrated by dynamically injected JS"
 ```
 - The above two request will set the cookies in the browser
-- At the end form will be submitted and final value will be returned to the user.
+- At the end, form will be submitted by JS, and final value will be returned to the user.

 Note: In my case final call is returning 302 instead of actual response.
+Because I could not identify the logic written to generate the hash in JS.